saltastroops/data-archive-database/README.md

 python cli.py --help
 ```

-The various subcommands for modifying the databse are explained in the following sections.
+The various subcommands for modifying the database are explained in the following sections.

 If you don't want ro open a new shell you may also execute the script with pipenv's `run` command.